o3de/o3de.org/content/docs/userguide/rendering/lighting/local.md

 ---
-description: ' Use local cubemaps in &ALY; to light smaller areas more accurately . '
+description: ' Use local cubemaps in Lumberyard to light smaller areas more accurately . '
 title: Local Environment Lighting
 ---